Amicus Briefs

 Dekker v.
 Weida

 This case involves a legal challenge to Florida’s rule prohibiting state Medicaid dollars from funding “gender transition interventions,” including harmful and irreversible cross-sex hormones and surgeries for children.
-Eric Kniffin submitted an amicus brief on behalf of three “detransitioners” Walt Heyer, Ted Halley, and Billy Burleigh—biological males who suffered deep confusion and distress regarding his gender identity from an early age—sharing how each went through the medical “gender transition” process but found that transitioning did not make them happy or solve their confusion and depression.
-Another amicus brief was filed on behalf of former civil rights officials, including Rachel N. Morrison, and drew heavily from EPPC’s public comment submitted in opposition to HHS’s proposed Section 1557 rule, explaining that Section 1557 does not require Medicaid funding for gender transition intervention and any holding to the contrary would radically remake American healthcare and harm children.
+Eric Kniffin and Mary Rice Hasson filed an amicus brief on behalf of EPPC that draws upon the work of the Person & Identity Project to explain that there is no medical consensus regarding an authoritative standard of care for gender dysphoria or transitioning treatments and that such treatments can lead to serious harms, especially for children.
+Eric Kniffin also submitted another amicus brief on behalf of three “detransitioners” Walt Heyer, Ted Halley, and Billy Burleigh—biological males who suffered deep confusion and distress regarding his gender identity from an early age—sharing how each went through the medical “gender transition” process but found that transitioning did not make them happy or solve their confusion and depression.
+A third amicus brief was filed on behalf of former civil rights officials, including Rachel N. Morrison, and drew heavily from EPPC’s public comment submitted in opposition to HHS’s proposed Section 1557 rule, explaining that Section 1557 does not require Medicaid funding for gender transition intervention and any holding to the contrary would radically remake American healthcare and harm children.

 American College of Pediatricians v.
 Becerra